 - Regularly posting in Facebook Groups.

-- Start your own blog (this isn’t a technical post, so I’ll leave that to you….but I know Blogger.com is super easy to use and it’s free).
+- Start your own website (this isn’t a technical post, so I’ll leave that to you….but I know Blogger.com is super easy to use and it’s free).

 - Submitting articles to Medium.com.